 As has been explained, a project company will enter into construction contracts so as to pass down its construction obligations under the concession agreement to a more competent party.
 Under such a contract, a contractor will undertake to complete the whole or part of the construction of the project and will assume liability for performance defects, cost overruns and construction delays in relation to the project.

 In contrast, under an EPC contract, a single contractor is engaged by a project company to deliver a completed project on a turnkey basis.
 This will require the contractor to manage all aspects of the design, procurement and construction of the project, including the procurement and management of multiple subcontractors.
 EPC contracts are typically used for complex building projects, especially in the petrochemical, mining and power industries.

-Depending on the nature and location of the project, construction contracts may be bespoke or follow standard forms used in the construction industry (such as those from the International Federation of Consulting Engineers), though these standard forms are often significantly amended to reflect the realities and risks associated with the project.
+Depending on the nature and location of the project, construction contracts may be bespoke or follow standard forms used in the construction industry (such as those from the International Federation of Consulting Engineers), although these standard forms are often significantly amended to reflect the realities and risks associated with the project.

-Project documents for PFI projects were not standardised until 2012 when the UK government introduced a new set of standard documents to be used in PFI projects.
+Project documents for PFI projects were not standardised until 2012 when the government introduced a new set of standard documents to be used in PFI projects.

 Risk allocation and management

 i Management of risks

 The United Kingdom is generally a safe and stable country and the risk of non-economic-related adverse events occurring (such as natural disasters and wars) is low.
 Risks associated with project financing transactions are therefore usually confined to: